Jane slide sm.jpg

 Here is a short 5-minute video by the filmmaker Glenda Rome which gives a little taste of the Gathering at Chisholme, 2–4 September 2023.

-PLUS below the beautiful music performance by Miwa Nagato-Apthorp on the Sunday afternoon.
+PLUS below the music performance by Miwa Nagato-Apthorp on the Sunday afternoon.

 Link to post